bkoz/odo-demo/README.md

 INFO:root:Exiting.
 ```

 Notice the environment variables needed for authentication are null.
+We'll
+fix this by adding the environment variables to `devfile.yaml`.

 Fixed that by the replacing the contents of `devfile.yaml` that was created by the `odo` template with the version in this repo.

 After modifying `devfile.yaml` you should notice that a new pod will get built and deployed.
-Now the `curl` should suceed.
+Now the `curl` should succeed.

 ```
 curl 127.0.0.1:40001